 In week one we answered the question “What is meditation?”

 In week two we addressed the question “How does meditation work?”

 This week we’ll explore the question “How do you actually meditate?”

-Essentially, meditation is a three step process.
+Essentially, meditation is a three-step process.

-- Lose Focus (or get distracted)
+- Lose Focus (get distracted)

 Whatever technique or type of meditation you do, that’s basically what will be going on in your mind.
-Whatever you choose to focus on, or even if you choose not to focus at all, you’ll still be repeating this three step process over and over and over and over and over and over, again.
+Whatever you choose to focus on, or even if you choose not to focus at all, you’ll still be repeating this three-step process over and over and over and over and over and over, again.

-Good focus is the natural, inevitable and effortless result of dealing — not ignoring or blocking out — effectively with distractions.
+Good focus is the natural, inevitable and effortless result of effectively dealing with — not ignoring or blocking out — ‘distractions’.

 A Typical Meditation